Youngest of musical Hanson brothers injured in Tulsa crash

 TULSA, Okla.
 (AP) — Zac Hanson of the pop music band Hanson is recovering following a motorcycle crash in Oklahoma this week.

-Hanson said he was able to walk away from the crash in Tulsa thanks to “good quality protective gear.”
+Hanson said he was able to walk away from the Tulsa crash thanks to “good quality protective gear.”

 Details of the crash were not revealed, but Hanson said he was preparing for a cross-country ride.
 Hanson said he will be replaced as drummer during an upcoming tour but will sing.